Donate

 Per Article 12, Malawi has promoted universal adherence to the TPNW, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

-Campaigners meet in Lilongwe in 2022 with parliamentarians to promote ratification of the TPNW.
+Campaigners meet with parliamentarians in Lilongwe in 2022 to promote ratification of the TPNW.
 Photo: PEFENAP

 TPNW negotiations